 - There are a stack of great attractions covered by the pass too.
 In fact the pass provides entry into over 500 different attractions in Switzerland.
 All the best museums are included.
 Click here for the full list.

-- 3 of the most popular Switzerland mountain train day trips are also included.
-These day trips are Stanserhorn, Rigi and Schilthorn.
+- 2 of the most popular Switzerland mountain train day trips are also included.
+These day trips are Stanserhorn and Rigi.
 There is no limit to how many trips you do - do them all and go back again if you want to!
 Other mountain excursions receive discounts of up to 50%.
+(Note: until 31 December, 2019, the Stechelberg-Schilthorn cable car is free of charge with the Swiss Travel Pass.
+From 1 January, 2020, a 50% discount off the regular fare will apply.)

 - One of the most popular mountain excursions in Switzerland is a visit to Jungfraujoch - the highest altitude railway station in Europe.
 You can even get discount Jungfraujoch tickets with Swiss Pass.
 Whilst the Swiss Travel Pass Jungfraujoch tickets are not completely included, you do get a 25% discount and of course kids travel free if they hold a Swiss Rail Family Pass.